equal8888/JSONtool/readme.md

 Again having hard time naming my projects. 😄

-GUI to see stuff as a auto formatted JSON && Json+Base64 file format.
+GUI to type stuff and see it as a auto formatted JSON && Json+Base64 file format.
 Also code can be previewed/seen on live-action inside the website
 <br>
 <br>
 html data-->